Hello Dear One,

 November 22 – December 21

-The Ace of Swords is a symbol of possibility in the area of intelligence, reason, justice, truth, clarity and fortitude.
-In readings, it shows that a seed of clear understanding has been planted in your life although you may not yet recognize it.
+The Ace of Wands is a symbol of possibility in the area of creativity, excitement, adventure, courage and personal power.
+In readings, it shows that a seed of bold enthusiasm has been planted in your life although you may not yet recognize it.
 When the seed sprouts, it could take almost any form.
-It might be a compelling idea, desire for the truth, call to justice, or a need to be honest.
+It might be a creative idea, surge of optimism or need to act boldly.
 On the outside, it could be an offer, gift, opportunity, encounter or synchronistic event.

 December 22 – January 19